learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 ## The `useNavigate` Hook

 To enable programmatic navigation, we can use another custom hook from React
 Router: the `useNavigate` hook.
-Here's how we could include it in our application.
+Using it in our application is pretty straightforward:

-First, we need to import it into the component in which we want to use it:
+- First, we import it into the component in which we want to use it;
-`import { useNavigate } from 'react-router-dom'`.
-In this case, we'll be importing into our `App` component.
+in this case, we'll be
+importing into our `App` component.

-Then, we need to invoke our `useNavigate` hook and save the returned function in a variable.
+- Next, we need to invoke our `useNavigate` hook and save the returned function in a variable.
 Let's call that variable `navigate` for simplicity: `const navigate = useNavigate()`.

-Now, whenever we want to use programmatic navigation, we'll simply pass the route we want to navigate our user to as an argument to the `navigate` function:
+- Then, whenever we want to use programmatic navigation, we'll simply pass the route we want to navigate our user to as an argument to the `navigate` function:
 `navigate("/")`.